learn-co-curriculum/react-hooks-class-component-lifecycle/README.md

 ## Mounting

 When the component is initially created, it gets mounted onto the DOM.
-It sounds more complicated than it is: the component figures out its initial state and renders its initial JSX onto the page.
+"Mounting" for React means getting the component's JSX (whatever is returned by the `render` method), and creating DOM elements based on that JSX.

 After the mounting stage, there is one commonly used _lifecycle method_ available to us: `componentDidMount`.

-After the `constructor`, `render` is invoked, most often returning JSX so that React can insert it into the DOM.

 The `componentDidMount` method will get called just _after_ the `render` method.
 You would use this method to set up any long-running processes or asynchronous